alexleboucher/docker-express-postgres-boilerplate/README.md

 The main goal of this boilerplate is to setup an Express REST API and add common features like Docker containerization, database connection, authentication, error handling, etc.

 Some basic features like authentication and user creation are already implemented.
-They can be used to quickly start your project or like examples.
+They can be used to quickly start your project.
 More infos about what is already implemented [here](#existing-features)

 ---